Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Have a remediation team in place of administrators, infrastructure engineers, and personnel with the necessary expertise to address and resolve issues
 - Leverage notification channels such as SMS, Email, and collaboration platforms such as teams to ensure alerts are delivered effectively
 - Alerting is integrated with an IT Service Management (ITSM) system like ServiceNow.
+- Adopt a framework such as ITIL/ISO to map day-to-day operations, processes, and activities, faster knowledge transfers, continuous improvements, and change management.

 #### Assessment Questions